By Lambert Strether of Corrente.

 “Ivermectin Advocates Push Online for Using Unproven Covid Drug” [Bloomberg].
 “When asked why the FDA and CDC warned against ivermectin, Moring said it comes down to money.
 She pointed to the $3.2 billion the administration is devoting to developing new antivirals.
 ‘But we already have one.
-It’s just that there’s no money in it,’ Moring said, .
+It’s just that there’s no money in it,’ Moring said, echoing a common conspiracy theory that the government is working with big pharma companies to maximize profits.
 ‘Ivermectin is about as cheap as it comes.'”” • Wowsers, cray cray.
 (Read the whole piece for Moring’s views on public health, which I vehemently oppose.)
 Do note, however, that immediately above we have Walensky going beyond the science just as much as the most fervent Ivermectin advocate would.
 So it’s really, as Lenin said long ago, a question of “Who, Whom.”
 Who will control the science for whom?

 “Male life expectancy in UK drops for first time in 40 years as Covid takes toll” [Guardian].
 “Life expectancy for men in the UK has fallen for the first time since current records began 40 years ago because of the impact of the coronavirus pandemic, figures show….
 Estimates for females are broadly unchanged, with a girl born in 2018-20 likely to live for 82.9 years, the same as in 2015-17.” • Everything’s going according to plan!